-Notwithstanding the above, the probationary period may be extended at the request of the faculty member for reason of medical condition or to accommodate important family care issues for a period not to exceed two additional years.
-Such extension requires will be based upon the recommendation of the Department Head/School Director, Dean, and and with approval by the Provost in consultation with Human Resources.
+Notwithstanding the above, the probationary period may be extended at the request of the faculty member for reason of medical condition, to accommodate important family care issues, or military service for a period typically not to exceed two additional years.
+Such extension will be based upon the recommendation of the Department Head/School Director, Dean, and with approval by the Provost in consultation with Human Resources.